Erin Moran Cause Of Death: Troubled ‘Happy Days’ Star Reportedly Suffered Through Addiction And Homelessness

 “She seemed like she was a little off, it was hard to tell if it was just alcohol,” the witness said.
 “She didn’t do any drugs or talk about them in front of us.
 She was definitely a little kooky and acted weird, saying odd things, and even offered to give me a back rub!”

 Some of Moran’s co-stars even reached out in an attempt to pull her out of the downward spiral.
-Henry Winkler, who stared opposite Moran in Happy Days, reportedly reached out at the time to help her find more acting work.
+Henry Winkler, who starred opposite Moran on Happy Days, reportedly reached out at the time to help her find more acting work.
 Not all were so willing to help, however.
 Scott Baio, who played her on-screen love interest in both Happy Days and Joanie Loves Chachi, told the New York Post in 2012 after reports of her alleged alcohol addiction and homelessness that he had no plans to help her get her footing again.

 “I feel bad, but sometimes you make your bed and you have to sleep in it.
 That is unfortunate.
 I have extended myself a couple of times and at a certain point you have to say, ‘You know what?
 I have got my own life to live.
 I am not going to worry about this.'”